 Pride in SF is one of the largest LGBT gatherings in the world.
-This year's theme is "A Celebration of Diversity."
+This year's theme is "Generations of Strength."

 The popular and colorful Pride Parade is on Sunday, June 30.
 It starts at 10:30am at Market Street and Beale.
 It lasts for about two hours.

 Before the festivities begin, community volunteers will once again install the huge Pink Triangle on Twin Peaks.
 It's an annual commemoration of the gay victims persecuted and killed in concentration camps in Nazi Germany starting in 1933.